-The benefits of digitization for a company are clear: greater efficiency, faster processing times, less errors, lower process costs, greater customer service; the list goes on.
+The benefits of digitisation for a company are clear: greater efficiency, faster processing times, less errors, lower process costs, greater customer service; the list goes on.

 However, sometimes the benefits of digital transformation for individual employees and teams are often not so clear - and uncertainty surrounding the future often results in fear in those being impacted.
 Fear of changes to their job, fear of a job role change, job losses, being faced with learning new skills, new technology or new ways of working.

 Left un-managed, this uncertainty, this fear, results in significant organisational resistance to change, as people - when faced with uncertainty - naturally hold onto what they know.

 For those implementing the changes, often buoyed up with the excitement of delivering exciting new technology that will bring large benefits to the company, it is often easy to overlook the impact - both positive and negative - that these new systems will bring to your employees.
 And also to over-estimate the level of commitment needed to change within the organisation itself.